Dick Ebersol: Awards and honors

 Ebersol has often been in the top 10 honorees on The Sporting News annual list of the 100 most powerful sports figures, including in 1996 when he was named the Most Powerful Person in Sports.
 In 1992, Ebersol was awarded the Olympic Order, an honor periodically bestowed by the International Olympic Committee to recognize remarkable contributions to the Olympic Movement.

 In 2005, Ebersol was inducted into both the U.S. Olympic Hall of Fame and the Broadcasting & Cable Hall of Fame.

 In 2008, NBC won the Peabody Award for its coverage of the Beijing Opening Ceremony along with Chinese film director Zhang Yimou, who served as the event's creative director.
 At the 2009 SportsBusiness Journal awards ceremony, Ebersol won Sports Executive of the Year and NBC Sports won Best in Sports Television.

 On April 27, 2009, the six "Commissioners of American Sport" – Roger Goodell (NFL), David Stern (NBA), Bud Selig (MLB), Gary Bettman (NHL), Tim Finchem (PGA Tour) and Brian France (NASCAR) – were part of a presentation that concluded with Muhammad Ali awarding Ebersol the Emmy Award for Lifetime Achievement from the National Academy of Television Arts & Sciences.

 In May 2010, Ebersol was the commencement speaker at Sacred Heart University for its graduating class of 2010.
 He was presented with a Doctor of Humane Letters by University President Anthony J. Cernera.

 Ebersol is the 2014 recipient of the Paul White Award, the highest award presented by the Radio Television Digital News Association.

+In 2026, Molly Solomon, who the New York Times Andrew Marchand called "the most successful female sports executive in the history of television", attributed her career success to Ebersol's mentorship.